skipto-landmarks-headings/browser-extension/README.md

-# SkipTo Extension
+# Skip to Landmarks and Headings

 <img src="https://github.com/skipto/extension/blob/master/images/skipto-96.png">

 ## Description

-The `SkipTo` browser extension for Firefox and Brave/Chrome provides keyboard access to the landmark regions and headings (h1–h6) on a web page.
+The `Skip to Landmarks and Headings` browser extension for Firefox and Chrome provides keyboard access to the landmark regions and headings (h1–h6) on a web page.

-When the `SkipTo` menu is opened, it displays a list of landmark regions and headings based on the content of the page currently loaded in the active tab of the browser and on the extension's configuration settings.
+When the `Skip To` menu is opened, it displays a list of landmark regions and headings based on the content of the page currently loaded in the active tab of the browser and on the extension's configuration settings.